FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 -  :freefem:`refedge=` is a vector of integer that contains successive pairs of the old region number to new region number for boundary elements.
 -  :freefem:`flabel=` is an integer function given the new value of the label.
 -  :freefem:`fregion=` is an integer function given the new value of the region.
--  :freefem:`rmInternalEdges=` is a boolean, equal true to remove the internal edges.
 -  :freefem:`rmledges=` is a vector of integer, where edge's label given are remove of the mesh

 These vectors are composed of :math:`n_{l}` successive pairs of numbers :math:`O,N` where :math:`n_{l}` is the number (label or region) that we want to change.